putuoka/c4it-blog/content/posts/csharp-tips/02-string-isnullorempty/article.md

 More on this topic can be found [here](https://www.code4it.dev/blog/csharp-check-if-string-is-empty "How to check if a string is really empty with C#")

-👉 Let's discuss about it [on Twitter](https://twitter.com/BelloneDavide/status/1335941631724429312 "Original tweet on Twitter") or on the comment section below.
+👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1335941631724429312 "Original tweet on Twitter") or on the comment section below.

+🐧